Addressing Structural Racism in Nuclear Energy

 The urgency to address embedded structural racism has become clear since the killing of George Floyd.
-As the current leader of the Nuclear Engineering & Radiological Sciences Department at The University of Michigan, I’m compelled to eradicate any hidden, embedded or departmental practices that enable or perpetuate racism.
-We must welcome and nurture Black scientists should the field of nuclear engineering be of interest to them.
+As the current leader of the Nuclear Engineering & Radiological Sciences Department at The University of Michigan.
+I’m compelled to eradicate hidden, embedded or departmental practices that enable or perpetuate racism.
+We must welcome and nurture diverse scientists, including those who are Black, should the field of nuclear engineering be of interest to them.
 As an academic institution, we are the input valve for the human resources in our field.
 We need to lead.

 The nuclear engineering and radiological sciences field is not diverse.
 Nuclear engineering departments across the U.S. are not diverse, including at the University of Michigan.
 We know that concrete and quantifiable measures are needed to address this issue.